Patoke/TotrisEngine/README.md

 # TotrisEngine

-Small and stupid Tetris game engine written in C++
+Small and stupid Tetris game engine written in C++ using SDL2

 ## License